RasPelikan/IrrigationManagementESP/README.md

 This is an irrigation management system based on the ESP8266 platform.

+Features:
-It controls a low rate well pump which pumps water into containers during the day.
+1. It controls a low rate well pump which pumps water into containers during the day.
-Additionally, it controls a irrigation pump (placed in the container) based on the pipes current water pressure and the container's current level of water.
+1. It controls an irrigation pump (placed in the container) based on the pipes current water pressure and the container's current level of water.
+1. It irrigates by switching valves according to configured irrigation cycles.
+1. Irrigation cycles may be fixed (irrigate the same in every cycle) or rolling (irrigate configured areas beginning were stopped last time).
+1. Valves may also be switch remote by calling a defined URL.
+So the main devices does not necessarily be connected to all valves.
+1. Provide a webapp to control the device.

-This setup is needed if your well feels not well any more ;-) - means there is water but not enough to place the high rated irrigation pump directly into the well.
+This two pumps setup is needed if your well feels not well any more ;-) - means there is water but not enough to place the high rated irrigation pump directly into the well.